nephio-project/docs/content/en/docs/guides/install-guides/baremetal-infra-components.md

 #### 2. Create create-setters.yaml file using the below command.
 The purpose of this step is to add comments to the fields matching the setter values using setter names as parameters.
-This will help later with apply customized values for those fields.
+This will help later when applying our customized values for those fields.
 Note: Refer the function at https://catalog.kpt.dev/create-setters/v0.1/ to understand how this will be used by gcr.io/kpt-fn/create-setters:v0.1.0 function.
 ```bash
 cat <<EOF > create-setters.yaml